dennisn/LearningNotes/Scripts/TypeScript/TS_Fundamentals.md

     + Note: all class members must be prefixed with `this.` when access from within the class
     + Static properties: `static description: string = 'A source of knowledge';` --> must access it via the class, not object
   - Access modifier: by default, all are "public"
-    + Other is "private" and "public"
+    + Other is "private" and "protected"
     + Newer feature: private field, by putting a `#` symbol in front of field names --> in newer environment, will have extra protection
   - Extending classes: using `extends` keyword
   - Abstract classes: add `abstract` keyword infrom of the class/method name